daattali/beautiful-jekyll/aboutme.md

 subtitle: Why I am who I am
 ---

 My name is Bartosz Radzyński.
-Currently I'm a student at AGH UST.
+Currently I'm a student at AGH UST, and president of KN BIT scientific club.
 I've made this website about me because I can.
 Here are some things i like doing:

 - Breaking my computer